Camphuan River, Where Two Rivers Meet

 In the present times, if we go for a walk or sit by the River Camphuan, generally, we will find people enjoying the morning fresh air.
 Many come to do their exercises with their friends or pets.
 There is a popular scenic track that begins from this location.
 Every day the Flat Rocks and the River is visited by many people from different countries.Perhaps they might feel a peaceful calm there.

 People go to the River Camphuan, for specific purpose or just happen to pass by.
-Regardless of which, many are often seen to wet their head with the water from where the two rivers merge.
+Regardless of which, many are often seen to wet their heads with the water from where the two rivers merge.
 Because they believe the water brings blessing and purification to them.

 There were not many cars, it is as though, it felt still very calm and assuring, when we go there.
 There were still a lot of rice fields and the area was very clean.
 A very peaceful and cooling atmosphere.
 Although it is beautiful today, those changes were noticeable.
 The impact from drastic increase in congestion.